 Then if the team has a ball hog who doesn’t play well with others, other leaders invoke positive peer pressure to honor the values or depart.
 The same is true for the bad apples, bullies, naysayers, saboteurs, and the outright toxic.

-Core Concept: Shared values are powerful behavior guides that pave the way for extraordinary results.
+Shared values are powerful behavior guides that pave the way for extraordinary results.